nehaprs/nehaprs.github.io/projects.md

 ## Machine Learning projects
 • Developed models to integrate recursive algorithms with predictive analytics for disease transmission.
-Used this to model the spread of COVID‑19 in Delaware
+Used this to model the spread of COVID‑19 in Delaware.
 • Developed a machine learning model to predict the co-occurrence of substance use disorders and mood disorders using publicly available datasets.
+• Unsupervised integration of biomarker and clinical KPMP data to reveal subtypes of chronic kidney disease.
+Chronic Kidney Disease(CKD) is characterized by gradual loss of the kidney's ability to filter waste from the blood.
+In this project, we combine clinical and biomarker data of patients diagnosed with CKD, obtained from [The Kidney Tissue Atlas](https://atlas.kpmp.org/), to classify the various subtypes of the disease.